-The Statement of Work (SOW) will outline the needed repairs to the property as well as a cost estimate for same.
-This will be necessary prior to any construction loan, but will also be helpful in our making a quick loan decision.
+The Statement of Work (SOW) outlines the improvements to the property as well as a cost estimate.
+This is critical in determination of ARV which is needed prior to a loan commitment.
+The SOW will be necessary prior to any construction loan, but will also be helpful in our making a quick loan decision.
 You can use a simple spreadsheet, or something more detailed as in this template from Bigger Pockets website.

 After Repair Value